RSijelmass/CV/README.md

-## Rita Sijelmass
+## Rita Sijelmass,

-*A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.*
+NAV BAR: Linkedin, Skills, Education, Professional Experience

-A Makers Academy student planning on become a full-stack developer.
-Before Makers, I have finished both a BSc in Earth Sciences and an MSc in Geoscience, where I decided to mostly focus on Hydrology – the research of water.
+A Full-Stack developer with a passion for science.
+I have finished both a BSc in Earth Sciences and an MSc in Geoscience, where I decided to mostly focus on Hydrology – the research of water.
 I felt it was important to understand the planet we live on.
 Now, I converted to the techworld as that will help me understand the future.
-I strive to make it a full-time passion while being a contribution to the planet I got to cherish so deeply.
+I strive to make it a full-time passion in a place where I can be a contribution to [what the future will hold].

-Makers Academy is a 16-week software-development bootcamp, [...experience...].
+The path to becoming a developer started when touching modelling / programming tools throughout my academic [...], where we touched on technologies as MATLAB, ArcGIS, R, MikeZero and SMS.
+It really took off when starting a 16-week long intense bootcamp called Makers Academy; [...experience...].
 A lot of focus is places on agile working, pair programming, and test driven development.

+There are two things that will make me come to work every morning with a smile: the problems at hand to solve, and the impact those solutions will bring.

-Technologies: Ruby, JavaScript (Node.js), MATLAB, HTML / CSS
+Technologies: Ruby, JavaScript, HTML / CSS
+Touched upon: MATLAB, ArcGIS, MikeZero, SMS, Node.js

+## Projects

 ## Skills